krivard/codalab-worksheets-wiki/CLI-Basics.md

     cl cat sort-run/stdout  # Shows the stdout (which CodaLab redirects to a file) cl info -v sort-run     # Shows metadata and a preview of the contents

-You should treat the current worksheet as your current directory, where you're running commands that depend on the existing bundles and generate new ones.
+You can treat the current worksheet like a current directory, and each new run adds files/directories.
+This is almost right, with the exception of two
-There are two differences:

-1. You must be explicit about dependencies.
-CodaLab will run your command only in the presence of the dependencies you explicitly specify.

-2. When your command outputs to the current directory, these files/directories end up in the run bundle.
+differences: First, you need to explicitly specify the exact dependencies.
+Second, when a command outputs a file, it is under the run bundle, not at the top-level.
 Therefore subsequent commands must specify the run bundle to refer to them.
 For example:

         cl run 'echo hello > message' -n run1 cl run :run1/message 'cat message'     # right cl run :message      'cat message'     # wrong

-Note that you can start off multiple runs in parallel, and even ones that depend on previous runs that haven't yet finished.
-Since CodaLab knows about dependencies, it will wait for all the dependencies of a run to finish before starting the run.

 ### Step 3: Present your results